Non-Hermitian Origin of Surface Peregrine Soliton and Its Topological Signatures

-In this scenario, we consider a nonlinear dispersive medium with a total length of $L$.
-In Eqn.
-(5), the spatial dispersion and nonlinearity parameters are dependent on the propagation distance, and hence the following longitudinal modulation scheme due to GVD and nonlinearity managements is applied over the propagation distance z as shown in Fig. 1 (c):
+Here, we consider a nonlinear dispersive medium with a total length of $L$.
+The whole medium can be thought of comprising two partnering materials with opposite optical properties in nonlinearity and spatial dispersion, one in $z\in(0,L/2)$ with a focusing nonlinearity and anomalous spatial dispersion, and the other in $z\in(L/2,L)$ with a defocusing nonlinearity and normal spatial dispersion.
+It is schematically shown in Fig. \ref{fig1}(c):

-Eq.
-(5) along with the condition in Eq.
-(6) could be simply put into a single equation:
+Furthermore, Eq. \ref{ptnlse_beta_gamma2} along with the condition in Eq. \ref{beta_gamma1} could be simply put into a single equation: